dywisor/roverlay/doc/rst/usage.rst

  Getting packages from a repository that supports http only
 ------------------------------------------------------------

-This is your best bet if the remote is a repository but doesn't offer rsync access.
+This is your best bet if the remote is a repository but does not offer rsync access.
 Basic digest verification is supported (MD5).
 The remote has to have a package list file, typically named *PACKAGES*, with a special syntax (debian control file syntax).

 A package list example,
 excerpt from `omegahat's PACKAGES file`_ (as of Aug 2012):